richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.13.2**
+Added support for modules and corrected package.json to the correct defaults.

 **Version 1.13.1**
 Fixed small path error to redils.min.css in main bower.json.
 Added header to css as well.